aws-observability/aws-otel-test-framework/docs/setup-basic-components-in-aws-account.md

 ## 3. Build sample app images

+this step might take 20 minutes, it builds and pushes the sample apps and mocked server images to the ecr repos, so that the following test could use them.

 ```shell
 cd terraform/imagebuild
 terraform init
 terraform apply
 ```

-this task will build and push the sample apps and mocked server images to the ecr repos, so that the following test could use them.

 Remember, if you have changes on sample apps or the mocked server, you need to rerun this imagebuild task.